SAP/node-hdb/README.md

 });
 ```

-If you use the `execute` instead of `exec` function the `resultSet` is returned in the callback like in direct query execution above.
+If you use the `execute` function instead of the `exec` function the `resultSet` is returned in the callback like in the direct query execution above.

 ### Calling Stored Procedures

-If you have for example the following stored procedure:
+If you have a stored procedure similar to the following example:

 ```sql
 create procedure PROC_DUMMY (in a int, in b int, out c int, out d DUMMY, out e TABLES)